Conflicts of Interest and Conflicts of Commitment

 Consistent with this policy and all other relevant University policies, each Executive Officer and Chancellor will:

-- Ensure the development of implementation policies for conflicts of interest and conflicts of commitment for all faculty and staff members who hold appointments in his or her area of responsibility; and
+- Ensure the development of implementation policies for conflicts of interest and conflicts of commitment for all faculty and staff members who hold appointments in their area of responsibility; and

 - Approve and monitor the relevant implementation policies.

-Consistent with this policy and all other relevant University policies, the dean of each school or college, in consultation with the faculty as set forth in procedures developed in conjunction with this SPG, and the director of each administrative unit (or his or her designate) must articulate and disseminate implementation policies that apply to faculty and/or staff within that unit, including:
+Consistent with this policy and all other relevant University policies, the dean of each school or college, in consultation with the faculty as set forth in procedures developed in conjunction with this SPG, and the director of each administrative unit (or their designee) must articulate and disseminate implementation policies that apply to faculty and/or staff within that unit, including:

 - A conflict of interest and conflict of commitment implementation policy at the unit level (i.e., school, college, or administrative unit) that addresses the expectations and responsibilities that the school, college, or administrative unit associates with professional appointments and other job classifications within the unit;